 Students seeking a certification recommendation must have at least a 3.000 overall grade point average (GPA) in Professional Development course work and at least a 2.500 overall GPA in the content area for which the recommendation is sought.
-Grades of "C-" or better are necessary for all UHCL course requirements.
+Grades of "C-" or better are necessary for all University of Houston-Clear Lake (UHCL) course requirements.
 Pre-Service Internship I requires a grade of "B-" or better.

-A State Board for Educator Certification rule (Title 19, Part 7, Chapter 249) gives the board the authority to suspend or revoke a teaching certificate or refuse to issue a teaching certificate to a person who has been convicted of a felony or misdemeanor which directly relates to the duties and responsibilities of the teaching profession.
-For additional actions that may be taken by the board, see Rule 249.15.
+A State Board for Educator Certification (SBEC) rule (Title 19, Part 7, Chapter 249) gives the board the authority to suspend or revoke a teaching certificate or refuse to issue a teaching certificate to a person who has been convicted of a felony or misdemeanor which directly relates to the duties and responsibilities of the teaching profession.
+For additional actions that may be taken by the board, see Rule 249.